blrobin2/cqrs-cafe/README.md

 I wanted this to be easily run in the browser, without having to worry about setting up a server or anything.
 If you wanted to, you could write an Event Store that ties to an API or to your preferred SQL/NoSQL persistence layer and initialize it in the Domain instead of the provided Event Store.

 ## How it works
-The index.js initializes the React stuff, Domain.js initializes the MessageDispatcher,EventStore, Aggregates, and Queries.
+The index.js initializes the React stuff, Domain.js initializes the MessageDispatcher, EventStore, Aggregates, and Queries.

 The EventStore holds all of the events that have happened in the system, organized by Aggregate ID.
 Because the provided one is in memory, it will lose all events with a screen refresh.